hostnet/form-handler-bundle/README.md

     }
 }
 ```
->*Note*: Recommend is to use the current stable tag.
+>*Note*: Recommended is to use the current stable tag.

 Then add the bundle in your AppKernel:
 ```php